shivi156/password-pwned-checker/README.md

-# Password Pwned Checker
+# 🔐 Password Pwned Checker

-Python CLI tool to check if your passwords have been compromised.
+A simple Python CLI tool that checks whether your password(s) have been exposed in known data breaches using the [Have I Been Pwned](https://haveibeenpwned.com/) API.

+## 🛡️ Why Use This?

+Data breaches happen frequently, and many passwords become public without users knowing.
+This tool helps you stay safe by checking if your password has ever appeared in a public breach — **without exposing your actual password** to any server.

+It uses **k-Anonymity** via the official Pwned Passwords API to ensure your privacy.

+---

-## Features
+## 📦 Features

+- ✅ Check one or multiple passwords via the command line
+- ✅ Uses secure SHA-1 hashing and partial hash querying
-- Check if a password has appeared in data breaches
+- ✅ No password is ever sent in full
-- Never sends your full password — only the first 5 chars of its SHA-1 hash
-- Simple CLI tool, no account or API key needed
-- Built with Python using HIBP’s public and secure API
+- ✅ Fast and lightweight
+- ✅ Works offline after hash is sent

+---